mrazomej/phd/docs/src/chapter_04/section_14_Nns_def.md

 Let us start by showing why the specific value of $N_{NS}$ is not the critical variable.
-Under the weak promoter approximation, the fold-change equation is equivalent to a two-state Fermi function of having the promoter being occupied by a repressor or having an empty promoter.
+Under the weak promoter approximation, the fold-change equation is equivalent to a two-state Fermi function of having the promoter occupied by a repressor or having an empty promoter.
 This is
 $$
 \text{fold-change} \rightarrow p^r_{bound} = \frac{1}{ 1 +
 \frac{R}{N_{NS}} e^{-\beta\Delta\varepsilon_{RA}}}.